 Fluffy clouds in the sky

-When we returned from our walk on the beach, one of our camp neighbours brought a container of cooked lobster meat.
-It’s great to have good neighbors while camping, isn’t it?
-For our last meal, Berto prepared cream cheese stuffed jalapeno peppers that he wrapped in bacon (one of our favourite snacks these days).
+When we returned from our walk on the beach, one of our camp neighbours brought a container of cooked crayfish (lobster).
+It’s great to have good neighbours while camping, isn’t it?
+For our last meal, Berto made cream cheese stuffed jalapeño peppers that he wrapped in bacon (one of our favourite snacks these days).
 Our main course was Berto’s specialty dish – lamb rib on the fire.

 Lamb rib on the fire